The epic list of church volunteer opportunities

 • Craft and curriculum volunteers, which can be a mix of one-time and ongoing opportunities to help with generating ideas, gathering materials, and helping at events

-For any church volunteer positions working with children, prioritizing safety should be your first concern.
+For any volunteers at church positions working with children, prioritizing safety should be your first concern.
 This means having all volunteers complete background checks and establishing protocols for check-in and check-out so you know each child is returned to the right adult at the end of events.

 Ideally, you should also create a space for different age groups, like infants, preschoolers, elementary school aged kids, etc.